 Information sheet - admission ( pdf | 186.79K )

 Career background - 20%The applicant’s professional background is considered on the basis of the submitted application materials.
-Particular attention is paid to: education and certificates, academic and professional goals & professional experience.
+Particular attention is paid to: education and certificates, academic and professional goals, and professional experience.

 Written entrance exam - 30%The written entrance exam tests the applicant’s knowledge in English, Mathematics and Business Studies.

 MCI study programs stand out due to the quality of their content, relevance to the business world, and their international orientation.
-The close cooperation with partners from industry and integrative internships enable students to gain practical experience as early as in their Bachelor’s studies.
-In addition to providing expert knowledge, MCI places great importance on encouraging personal development and the development of social and intercultural competencies.
+In addition to providing expert knowledge, MCI puts great importance on encouraging personal development and the development of social and intercultural competencies.

 In order to ensure the transfer of learning and to enable students to develop relevant competencies, MCI has defined clear cross-curricular learning goals.
 These describe, in detail, the knowledge and skills acquired by our graduates on completion of their studies at MCI.